 The one-off bonus of HUF 500,000, pre-tax, which compares to the average monthly gross salary of HUF 367,800 or €1,009 registered in Hungary in 2019.
 Employers must apply to receive the bonus on behalf of their employees to the National Health Insurance Fund (NEAK) starting June 10, 2020.
 Eligibility is specified in a 5-page information leaflet issued by NEAK.
 The employers whose employees are eligible are: Hospitals, one-day clinics, laboratory service providers, dialysis centres, patient transport services, National Ambulance and Blood Transport Services.

-In addition, a wide-range of health-care professions were specified as recipients of the award: from GPs and pediatricians and dentists, to school nurses and hospice workers and medical students involved in COVID-19 defense activities.
+In addition, a wide-range of healthcare professions were specified as recipients of the award: from GPs and paediatricians and dentists, to school nurses and hospice workers and medical students involved in COVID-19 defence activities.
 The bonus is also given to part-time workers, and employees on leave, sick- or maternity leave.
 The recipient must have had a contractual relationship with the employer on 1 April 2020.
 Applications were to be received by 19 June 2020.

 Sector specific set of companies

 Social partners' role in designing the measure and form of involvement: